achilleasa/usrv-gen/README.md

 Please note that this package is still work in progress.

 The following example will generate service `go-usrv-example` under the `github.com/foo` folder inside the current go workspace (`GOPATH` needs to be present in your env vars or the generator will fail with an error).
-The service will listen for incoming requests on a queue named `com.foo.example`.
-It will throttle incoming requests to 1000 concurrent (no execution time limit) and log request/response trace entries to redis with a 1 day ttl.
+The generated service will:
+- use etcd for configuration and amqp as the transport layer
+- expose an endpoint called `Foo` with the fully qualified name `com.foo.example.Foo`
+- expose an endpoint called `Bar` with the fully qualified name `com.foo.example.Bar`
+- generate protocol buffer stubs for request/response messages to the above endpoints and execute proto-c
+- throttle incoming requests (1000 concurrent, no exec limit)
+- log request/response traces to redis (also configured via etcd) with a 1-day TTL.

 ```
 go run main.go \
    --srv-path="github.com/foo/go-usrv-example" \
    --srv-descr="A description for the service" \
+   --srv-base="com.foo.example" \
+   --srv-name="Foo" \
-   --srv-endpoint="com.foo.example" \
+   --srv-name="Bar" \
    --throttle-enabled --throttle-max-concurrent=1000 --throttle-max-exec-time=0 \
    --tracer-enabled --tracer-queue-size=1000 --tracer-entry-ttl=86400 \
    --init-git-repo \